This is my complete guide to accounting automation in 2022.

 As part of the month-end or year-end procedures, accounting professionals often create a variety of schedules for deferred revenues, fixed assets, loans, prepaid, etc. to prepare their financial statements.

-With some cool computerized accounting software though, you can automate the creation of these schedules and have your adjusting journal entries posted directly to your accounting system.
+With some cool computerized accounting software like Flowrev though, you can automate the creation of certain schedules (ex: deferred revenues) and have your adjusting journal entries posted directly to your accounting system.

 6) Accounts Receivable

-Most firms help their small business clients with different accounting and finance operations like their books, bill pay, payroll, accounts payable, etc., but when it comes to the A/R part of the revenue cycle, they’re invisible.
+Most firms help their small business clients with different finance and accounting operations like their books, bill pay, payroll, accounts payable, etc., but when it comes to the A/R part of the revenue cycle, they’re invisible.

-My view is that apps like InvoiceSherpa, an app that automates the collection of A/R, is the next logical service offering that accountants can provide via automated accounting to simplify life for their clients.
+My view is that apps like InvoiceSherpa are the next logical service offering that accountants can provide via automated accounting to simplify life for their clients to help automate accounts receivable.

 Effective A/R collections rely on two things: